Skip to content Skip to sidebar Skip to footer

 Budva’s city walls are also some of the best places in the city to enjoy the unique fire-red summer sunsets.
 Here, you can fully grasp the mesmerising nature of the Adriatic Sea and genuinely feel the peacefulness of the Mediterranean way of life.

 Old Town is one of the most striking places that dominate Budva’s landscape and is also the most popular tourist spot.
-And the best thing about Old Town is that this unique place is completely free to visit.
+Accessing the Old Town is quite easy, and the entrance to this unique place is completely free.
 Here, you will experience the hub of the city’s activities and vivacious nightlife during summer.

-The Old Town, as one of the free things to do in Budva, is well known for its distinctive architecture and urban features that date back to the ancient era.
+The Old Town gained its popularity due to distinctive architecture and urban features that date back to the ancient era.
 Those sources claim that Budva, which is over 2,500 years old, is one of the oldest cities in the Adriatic.
 Its Old Town is presumed to date back to the same period.
 It has various entrances, all leading to the narrow streets that hide some of the best pubs and restaurants in town.
+Here you can also enjoy an interesting sshopping experience as Old Town hosts numerous boutiques, jewlery stores, souvenier shops and more.
+Grab some of the best fast food here and get lost in the narrow roamy streets.

 Although it can remind you of the labyrinth, the streets of Old Town have unique features.
 They are filled with numerous other attractions.
 The oldest building in Old Town is the Church of Sveta Marija, dating from 840 A.D.
 This incredible place is also home to several picturesque squares with historical buildings.
 It also includes countless religious objects that date back to the 16th century and further.